ekocbiyik/vicenze/README.md

-#Vaadin flow review with springboot & spring security for new developers.
+Spring boot application with Vaadin 13 frameworks.
+Used to Spring security & JPA.